 Paula Williams: Okay, yeah, so you’re right there with the guys.
 [LAUGH] That’ll be another three on the call.
 One thing I have found which is kind of an anomaly in aviation is that they’re in the pretty active Pinterest group for some of the vintage aircraft, and especially for aircraft maintenance.

-It’s surprising cuz you think Pinterest is housewives doing cupcakes or whatever, but actually there is a pretty active group that does modifications to an aircraft, and they take pictures of those.
+It’s surprising cuz you think Pinterest is housewives doing cupcakes or whatever, but actually there is a pretty active group that does blog posts, photos and videos about modifications to an aircraft, and they take pictures and make short videos of those.
 And then they have some groups on Pinterest and Instagram that are pretty active.
 For those purposes so it’s an anomaly for the industry so that’s interesting.

 Kathryn Creedy: I bet you’d find the same with YouTube.
 YouTube is great for going to, to figure out how to do something.